kemayo/obsidian-smart-links/README.md

 # Obsidian Smart Links

-This is a plugin for [Obsidian](https://obsidian.md) that lets you define custom "smart" links which will be auto-linked when reading documents.
+This is a plugin for [Obsidian](https://obsidian.md) that lets you define custom "smart" links which will be auto-linked when editing or reading documents.

 If you're used to writing in an environment that auto-links certain strings and don't want to build new habits, this will help with that.
 E.g. `T12345` in phabricator, or `#4324` in github.